Gauravshukl/Sql-Data-Analytics-Project/README.md

 # 📊 SQL Data Warehouse Analytics Project

 A comprehensive collection of SQL scripts for **data exploration, analytics, and reporting** built on a **data warehouse (star schema) model**.
-This project demonstrates practical, real-world SQL skills commonly used by **Data Analysts, Business Intelligence Analysts, and Analytics Engineers**.

 ---

 ## 🚀 Project Overview

 This repository contains a structured set of SQL scripts designed to answer common business questions related to **sales performance, customer behavior, product analysis, and revenue trends**.

-The project simulates a **production-style data warehouse environment** and focuses on writing **clean, readable, and optimized SQL queries** using best practices.

 ---